Boynton Health offers COVID-19 testing on campus.

 - You must isolate yourself at home until results are known to reduce possible spread of the COVID-19 virus.

-- You will be directed to check your MyBoynton Patient Portal in 3-7 days for test results.
+- You will be directed to check your MyBoynton Patient Portal in 1-3 business days for test results.
+In many cases results are available in 24 hours or less.

 - If your result is positive, a clinician will contact you in 2-4 days with more information.
 We may recommend further testing, or follow-up with your primary provider if you are having symptoms.
 We are required to share this information with state and local health departments, and they may also contact you to do thorough contact tracing and testing for people with whom you have had contact.